types of automation testing

 Yes, automation testing often comes with a few challenges.
 It might take longer to develop the test scripts.
 Sometimes, the process is so complex that you must employ an expert to pull out the testing process.
 Automation testing also requires high initial costs to implement the system.

-How automation testing differs from manual testing?
+How does automation testing differ from manual testing?

 In manual testing, the test cases are performed by a team of humans without any AI support.
-But, automation testing involves the use of tools and scripts to execute test cases
+But, automation testing involves the use of tools and scripts to execute test cases.

 What are the steps to conducting automation tests?